Shahzada Jamal Nazir: Education

-Mr. Nazir attended high school at the Orme School, in Arizona.
+Nazir attended high school at the Orme School, in Arizona.
 He earned his Bachelor of Arts in Economics from the Eli Broad College of Business at Michigan State University.
-Mr. Nazir received a Juris Doctor from the Sturm College of Law and Master of Laws in Taxation (LL.M.), from Daniels College of Business at the University of Denver.
+Nazir received a Juris Doctor from the Sturm College of Law and Master of Laws in Taxation (LL.M.), from Daniels College of Business at the University of Denver.
 He also has a Master of Public Administration in Personnel and Labor Relations from Northern Michigan University in Marquette, Michigan.

 Minister for National Health Services Regulations and Coordination

 Drug pricing policy and corruption

-Mr. Nazir as Minister for National Health Services Regulations took a strong stance in his own capacity against all forms of corruption facilitated within the Drug Regulatory Authority of Pakistan.
+Nazir as Minister for National Health Services Regulations took a strong stance in his own capacity against all forms of corruption facilitated within the Drug Regulatory Authority of Pakistan.
 On 9 April 2013, addressing the Senate's Standing Committee on National Regulations and Services, Shahzada Jamal Nazir made clear his resolve stating, "There will be no compromise on corruption, if anybody tries to do so it will be over my dead body."
 Thereafter he ensured steps were taken in accordance to implement his vision for change and transparency within the departments involved.